thin-edge/thin-edge.io_examples/StreamingAnalytics/LimitedBandwidth/README.md

 # Streaming Analytics Limited Bandwidth Sample

+This example shows how Apama can be used to process & filter events to reduce the frequency of messages sent to the cloud.

 ## Prerequisites
 * An installation of Apama
 * Thin-edge.io installed (or a local MQTT broker like Mosquitto)